TradingView Volume Profile: A Comprehensive Guide for Traders

 There are five main types of Volume Profile indicators available on TradingView:

-Visible Range Volume Profile (VPVR Indicator)
+Visible Range Volume Profile (VRVP Indicator)

 Displays volume distribution for the visible range of bars or candles on the chart.
 It adjusts dynamically as you change the chart view.
-The VPVR allows swing traders to determine long-term supply and demand levels to base entries and exits.
+The VRVP allows swing traders to determine long-term supply and demand levels to base entries and exits.

 Volume Profile Fixed Range (VPFR)